Example Career: Media Programming Directors

 - Programming Director

-What Program Directors Do
+What Media Programming Directors Do

 - Plan and schedule programming and event coverage, based on broadcast length, time availability, and other factors, such as community needs, ratings data, and viewer demographics.